hermeznetwork/price-updater-service/README.md

 $ go build -o priceupdater # or other name that you want
 ```

+Click here to see [set up documentation](SETUP_PRICE_UPDATER.md).

 ## Usage

-The system has been designed to run through the commands listed above
+The system has been designed to run through the commands listed above.
+The commands are listed to be executed in the order below.

 ### Configuration